 We appreciate everyone’s understanding and cooperation during summer storms.
 Our ultimate goal is to keep everyone safe and happy throughout the swimming season.

-General Admission prices are $4 for adults and $2 for children.
-A membership tag will be issued for each household member 13yrs old and up.
-Membership tags should be scanned by the pool staff every time you enter the pool.
+General Entry Fee is $5.
+All City of Atlanta Public Pools are mandated to charge a consistent entry fee.
+This fee is set by the City of Atlanta Parks Department each season.
+For annual members, a membership keytag will be issued for each household member 13yrs old and up.
+Membership keytags should be scanned by the pool staff every time you enter the pool.
 Please cooperate with our staff if they ask to see other identification.

-Guests of members pay General Admission prices of $4 for adults and $2 for children (12 yrs old and under) and may accompany their member hosts during hours that the pool is open to members only.
+Guests of members must pay General Entry Fee of $5 and may accompany their member hosts during hours that the pool is open to members only.
 Guest fees per person vary for member only parties and events.
 Each member/family may bring no more than one guest/family unless they have scheduled a party with pool management in which party rates apply.

-All children swimming in the main pool or the wading pool are required to wear swim suits.
-In addition, children THREE (3) YEARS OLD AND UNDER or those not yet potty trained MUST WEAR A DISPOSABLE SWIM DIAPER AND PLASTIC SWIM PANTS.
+All children swimming in the main pool or the wading pool are required to wear swimsuits.
+In addition, children TWO (2) YEARS OLD AND UNDER or those not yet potty trained MUST WEAR A DISPOSABLE SWIM DIAPER AND PLASTIC SWIM PANTS.
 Plastic Swim Pants are available for sale at the concessions stand.